Ernest0-Production/raycast-git-client/README.md

 ---

-### ⚡ QuickLink on specific repository
+### ⚡ Quicklink for a specific repository

-You can create a QuickLink to open a specific repository without needing to select it in `Manage Git Repositories` list.
+You can create a Quicklink to open a specific repository without needing to select it in the `Manage Git Repositories` list.

 1. Run command `Manage Git Repositories` to list all your repositories.
 2. Run `Create Quicklink` (or `⌘ + L`) on the repository list item.